STOCKHOLDER ALERT: Monteverde & Associates Continues to Investigate the Following Merger | MarketScreener

 Juan Monteverde, founder and managing partner at Monteverde & Associates PC, a national securities firm headquartered at the Empire State Building in New York City, is investigating:

-- BioSpecifics Technologies Corp.
-(BSTC) relating to its proposed acquisition by Endo International PLC.
-Under the terms of the agreement, BioSpecifics shareholders will receive $88.50 per share in cash.
-Click here for more information: https://www.monteverdelaw.com/case/biospecifics-technologies-corp.
-It is free and there is no cost or obligation to you.
+- Watford Holdings, Ltd. (WTRE) relating to its proposed acquisition by Arch Capital Group, Ltd. Under the terms of the agreement, Watford shareholders will receive $31.10 per share in cash.
+Click here for more information: http://monteverdelaw.com/case/watford-holdings-ltd. It is free and there is no cost or obligation to you.

-- PNM Resources, Inc. (PNM) relating to its proposed acquisition by Avangrid, Inc. Under the terms of the agreement, PNM shareholders will receive $50.30 per share in cash.
-Click here for more information: http://monteverdelaw.com/case/pnm-resources-inc. It is free and there is no cost or obligation to you.
+- Perceptron, Inc. (PRCP) relating to its proposed acquisition by Atlas Copco North America, LLC.
+Under the terms of the agreement, Perceptron shareholders will receive $7.00 per share in cash.
+Click here for more information: http://monteverdelaw.com/case/perceptron-inc. It is free and there is no cost or obligation to you.

-- Front Yard Residential Corporation (RESI) relating to its proposed acquisition by Pretium Partners, LLC and Ares Management Corporation.
-Under the terms of the agreement, RESI shareholders will receive $13.50 in cash per share.
-Click here for more information: https://www.monteverdelaw.com/case/front-yard-residential-corporation-0.
+- Inphi Corporation (IPHI) relating to its proposed merger with Marvell Technology Group Ltd. Under the terms of the agreement, IPHI shareholders will receive $66.00 in cash and 2.323 shares of stock of the newly-combined company for each share that they own.
+Click here for more information: https://www.monteverdelaw.com/case/inphi-corporation.
 It is free and there is no cost or obligation to you.

-- Concho Resources, Inc. (CXO) relating to its proposed acquisition by ConocoPhillips ("COP").
-Under the terms of the agreement, Concho shareholders will receive 1.46 shares of ConocoPhillips for each share of Concho they own.
-Click here for more information: https://www.monteverdelaw.com/case/concho-resources-inc. It is free and there is no cost or obligation to you.
+- Xilinx, Inc. (XLNX) relating to its proposed sale to Advanced Micro Devices, Inc. Under the terms of the agreement, XLNX shareholders will receive 1.7234 shares of AMD common stock for each share they own.
+Click here for more information: https://www.monteverdelaw.com/case/xilinx-inc. It is free and there is no cost or obligation to you.

-- Cellular Biomedicine Group, Inc. (CBMG) relating to its sale to a consortium that includes members of CBMG management and several entities.
-Under the terms of the agreement, CBMG shareholders will receive $19.75 in cash for each share of CBMG stock they own.
-Click here for more information: https://www.monteverdelaw.com/case/cellular-biomedicine-group-inc-0.
-It is free and there is no cost or obligation to you.
+- Cleveland BioLabs, Inc. (CBLI) relating to the creation of a combined company between the Company and Cytocom, Inc. ("Cytocom").
+Under the terms of the agreement, BioLabs shareholders are expected to own only 39% control of the combined company, with Cyctom shareholders expected to own 61%.
+Click here for more information: https://www.monteverdelaw.com/case/cleveland-biolabs-inc. It is free and there is no cost or obligation to you.

 About Monteverde & Associates PC